Content Delivery API

 If the limit is exceeded, .NET will throw a JsonException.

-In some cases the content models might be so deeply nested that the Delivery API produces JSON that exceeds this limit.
+The content models might be so deeply nested that the Delivery API produces JSON that exceeds this limit.
 If this happens, the JsonException will be logged and shown in the Umbraco log viewer.

 To handle this we have to change the limit.
 Since the Delivery API has its own JSON configuration, we can do so without affecting the rest of our site.